 The Janet D. Greenwood Library is pleased to offer laptops for use to current Longwood students, faculty, and staff on a first-come, first-served basis.
-The Library has Dell and Macbook laptops available for checkout at the Circulation/Reserve Desk and Macbook laptops available for checkout in the Multimedia Lab.
-This service was designed to meet the growing demand for computers within the Learning Commons.
+The Library has both Dell and Macbook laptops available for checkout at the Desk.
+This service was designed to meet the growing demand for computers within the Library.

 Loan Use and Liability

 - You are required to present a valid Longwood ID to borrow a laptop.
 Other forms of ID are not accepted.

 - No laptop will be checked out to any persons with overdue items or fines.

 - You are required to read, to agree to, and to sign the laptop loan agreement each time a laptop is borrowed.

 - By checking out the laptop, you accept responsibility for repair/replacement of items that are lost, stolen, or damaged.

 - You will abide by the Longwood University Acceptable Use of Information Technology Resources and Systems Policy 6104.